tcalmant/ipopo/docs/refcards/configadmin.rst

 Assuming a simple case where your pretty printer configurator receives the configuration has a unique class name, you may well use that name.

+.. note:: The default persistence stores each configuration in a file named after its PID, therefore it refuses the PIDs containing a path separator (``/`` or ``\``) or a null character.

+   .. versionchanged:: 3.2.2
+      Those PIDs were previously accepted, meaning a PID like ``../../some/file`` could be used to read, write or delete a file outside of the configuration folder.

 So lets assume, our managed service is called ``PrettyPrinter`` and that name is also used as the PID.
 The class would be: